mcmilk/7-Zip-zstd/DOC/Methods-Extern.md

   - when compiled with ZSTD_LEGACY_SUPPORT, then support is increased to these addtional version numbers of zstd: v0.1 up v0.7
-- future formats of this algorithm will be fully compatible with release v1.0 of ZStandard (ZStandard 0.8 == ZStandard 1.0)
+- future formats of this algorithm will be fully compatible with release v1.0 of Zstandard (Zstandard 0.8 == Zstandard 1.0)
 - one ID should be okay for this codec

 Versions:
-The 7-Zip codec will be kept in sync with the current releases of ZStandard.
+The 7-Zip codec will be kept in sync with the current releases of Zstandard.

 Range F7 11 02, Brotli